 They are a small breed and are highly affectionate and should not live in a household where owners will frequently leave them.

 Separation anxiety might be a real problem for these canines.
 Maltese are fearless, vocal, and will bark when people enter your home.

 23. Chinese Crested

-An obvious choice for women who are allergy sufferers, the Chines Crested hardly has any fur at all.
+An obvious choice for allergy sufferers women, the Chines Crested hardly has any fur at all.
 Because of this, they will get sunburn-like people and need sun protection.